gvergnaud/ts-pattern/README.md

 ```

 Each selection will be injected inside a `selections` object passed as first argument to the handler function.
 Names can be any strings.

-It is pretty useful when pattern matching on deep data structures because it avoids
-the hassle of destructuring it in your handler.

 ### not(pattern)